Andesha/pylossless/README.md

 pytest -W ignore tests/test_eeg_metrics.py::test_pipeline_running
 ```

+**NOTE**: You may need to manually make sure that the MNE sample data has a directory to download to.
+This issue was run into on MacOS and was fixed simply by running `mkdir -p ~/mne_data` in the terminal app.

 If this passes, you can assume the pipeline is working and ready to go!
 If not, please open an issue on the issue tracker.

 ## ▶️ Running the pyLossless Pipeline